Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 © Portugalist

-This is half milk and half coffee, and it’s similar to a flat white or a latte.
-If you want it stronger, you ask for “uma meia de leite escura“.
+This is half milk and half coffee, and it’s the closest thing Portugal has to a flat white or a latte — though there’s still quite a difference, so don’t expect an exact match.
+If you want it stronger, ask for “uma meia de leite escura“.
 Recently, places have started experimenting with latte art, although that’s a fairly new thing.

 “Um galão”